epfl-ada/ada-2021-project-ee-sie/README.md

 README

 # Political Differences on Main Political Subjects in US Congress

 ### Abstract
 Gun policy, immigration, and climate change are examples of subjects for debate that tend to divide lawmakers.
 Throughout this data story, the goal is to analyze to what extent there is an ideological split in the quotes related by Quotebank between the two political parties.
 Note that only the quotes of politicians that were part of Congress from 2016 to 2020 were selected.

 ### Research questions
-To what extent do republicans’ and democrats' opinions differentiate on immigration, climate change, gun policy and healthcare ?
+To what extent do republicans and democrats' opinions differentiate on immigration, climate change, gun policy and healthcare ?

 ### Additional datasets
 We used as a dataset the quotes of elected congressmen between 2016 and 2020.
 Indeed by selecting elected members we have an objective criteria that defines the political affiliation to the speaker of a quote.